fransimo/fransimo_info/content_book/docs/art/new_media_art/I_dreamed_about_a_human_being/_index.md

 ### Why 257 over 5 millions?

 5 millions images of 500 pixels uses almost a terabyte, the disc size I use for the photo library.
 Within this 5 millions, the algorithm found 166 thousand portraits, but only 257 has more than 6 mega-pixels and fill more than 70% of the original image.
 I though this would be a good resolution for a printed copy.
 “I dreamed about a human being” has 3000x3000 pixels.

 ### Which software has been used?

-Database: MySQL, various versions.
+- Database: MySQL, various versions.
-Programming language: PHP and C.
+- Programming language: PHP and C.
-Computer vision library: openCV 2.1 and 2.3
+- Computer vision library: openCV 2.1 and 2.3
-For human visualization: Lightroom 4 and Photoshop 5.
+- For human visualization: Lightroom 4 and Photoshop 5.

 ### How was made the statical render?

 With the 3th version of trained cascade I ran a test over the library.
 The results were stored in MySQL.

-A PHP program download high resolution images from Flicrk and generates JPGs files with cropping information of detection.
+A PHP program download high resolution images from Flickr and generates JPGs files with cropping information of detection.
 All these files were imported into Lightroom where images can be seen in a cropped and original version.

 A group of 257 images was selected by its resolution and exported at 3000 by 3000 pixels.
 Most images has a bigger resolution.

-Then those images were opened in Photoshop as layers and stacked into a “smart object” and rendered
+Then those images were opened in Photoshop as layers and stacked into a “smart object” and rendered.